-During 2020+, we have undertaken and are progressing the disclosure of TCFD, a SBT roadmap (and draft CDP evaluation), WLC models and tools, in addition to BREEAM assessment.
-By adopting good practice and the use of Munich Re Climate Risk Analysis modelling to inform our TCFD work, we aim to create climate-ready and future-proofed schemes.
-Looking ahead, we are also heavily invested in the national Future Homes Standard (FHS) working group to help manage risks and uncertainties.
+During 2020 and onwards, we have undertaken and are progressing the disclosure of TCFD, a SBT roadmap (and draft CDP evaluation), WLC models and tools, in addition to BREEAM assessment.
+By adopting good practice and the use of Munich Re Climate Risk Analysis modelling to inform our TCFD work, we aim to create climate-ready and futureproofed schemes.
+Looking ahead, we are also heavily invested in the national Future Homes Business Standard (FHBS) working group to help manage risks and uncertainties

-Our net zero carbon 2030 ambition, TCFD disclosure and SBT roadmap and their application through our Placemaking Toolkit, allied with the use of BREEAM etc., CIBSE TM:59 (& TM:52 e.g. at Stone Studios), WLC models and Blue / GI, will help to create climate change resilient places and buildings, and help improve residents' and neighbours' wellbeing.
-We are also engaged in the national FHS working group, to help prepare for its requirements from 2025 onwards - positively an analysis of the emerging standard compared with our BLL sustainability strategy indicates strong synergies which we believe will help provide early compliance.
-Please see our FHS appendix for more information and link to the appendices page on our website.
+Our net zero carbon 2030 ambition, TCFD disclosure and SBT roadmap and their application through our Placemaking Toolkit, allied with the use of BREEAM, CIBSE TM:59 (& TM:52), WLC models and Blue / GI, will help to create climate change resilient places and buildings, and help improve residents' and neighbours' wellbeing.
+We are also engaged in the national Future Homes Hub, to help prepare for its interim requirements from 2023 and the full standard from 2025 onwards.
+Positively an analysis of the emerging standard compared with our BLL sustainability strategy indicates strong synergies, which we believe will help provide early compliance.
+Please see our FHBS appendix for more information and link to the appendices page on our website.